-Parents/guardians should provide the Head teacher with sufficient information about their child's medical condition and treatment or special care needed at school.
-Arrangements can then be made, between the parents/guardians, Head teacher, school nurse and other relevant health professionals to ensure that the pupil's medical needs are managed well during their time in school.
+Parents/guardians should provide the Head teacher with sufficient information about their child's medical condition and treatment or special care needed at school.-Arrangements can then be made, between the parents/guardians, Head teacher, school nurse and other relevant health professionals to ensure that the pupil's medical needs are well managed during their time in school.
 Healthcare plans will be reviewed by the school annually or earlier if there is a change in a pupil's medical condition.
-It is the responsibility of the parent/carer to inform school of any changes to their child's medication or medical needs.